utilyre/environment/README.md

 # environment

-This is a collection of dotfiles, package lists, and guides for setting up an Arch Linux instance that is desireable for me.
+This is a collection of dotfiles, package lists, and guides for setting up an Arch Linux instance that is desireable for _me_.

 ## Features